flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_batch_cases/README.md

 The `assign-batch-cases` gear is used to assign cases to readers using the rows of `csv` file for each specific "assignment".
 Each case and reader must exist for the assignment to be successful.
 Furthermore, each reader must be available for that assignment (number of assignments less than **max_cases**) and each case must me assigned to less than **case_coverage** readers.

 The **batch_csv** file, used as an input, must have `session_id`, `session_label`, and `reader_email` as columns.
-The sessions referenced may come from any "Master Project" and must not come from a "Reader Project".
+The sessions referenced may come from any "Master Project" that host those specific sessions and must not come from a "Reader Project".
 On assignment, each case along with its acquisitions, files, and metadata is copied to a reader's project for assessment by that reader.

 On completion of this Gear any remaining coordination data is recorded in the associated Master Project and reader projects.